pfansi/code-quiz-app/README.md

 - if the user wants to save the result - he needs to enter his initial.

 - if result is saved , previous result can be view by pressing a button .

+## Git Repository

+I created a git repository folder that will host the finish website.
+The Repository will be found [here](https://github.com/pfansi/code-quiz-app)